taypopp/Popp-Portfolio/FinalProject_tpopp.md

 - **What can we do?** We can implement [more urban green spaces](https://www.nrpa.org/our-work/partnerships/initiatives/parks-for-inclusion/policy-guide/) and [make national parks safer spaces](https://seas.umich.edu/news/creating-welcoming-spaces-national-parks-all-visitors) for people of color.
 The [Hazelwood Initiative](https://www.hazelwoodinitiative.org/projects-8) in Pittsburgh and other organizations are trying to change the culture around outdoor activities to be more inclusive.
 This will mostly be imagery.

+## Data

+The data sources I plan to use at this stage are linked in the outline above.
+The shape files for green space and demographics come from cities' open source databases.
+Demographics of national park visitors come from an NPA survey, and the data on why people of color might avoid outdoor activities comes from a [peer-reviewed survey](https://journals.sagepub.com/doi/10.1123/rsj.35.2.130#core-collateral-purchase-access).
+Data on the connection between green space, air quality, and health come from report by the David Suzuki Foundation.
+Data on green space and exercise come from the NHS [Health Survey of England](https://digital.nhs.uk/data-and-information/publications/statistical/health-survey-for-england/health-survey-for-england-2004-health-of-ethnic-minorities-headline-results).

 ## Method and Medium

 The final deliverable of this project will be a story on Shorthand.
 There will five sections, as outlined above.
 Images will portray green space and the disparities in access thereof.